-Today, we are familiar with licorice candy, but it wasn’t until around the 13th century CE that licorice started appearing in confectionary.
+Today, we are familiar with candy with licorice flavor, but it wasn’t until around the 13th century CE that licorice started appearing in confectionary.
 Prior to that time, it was most commonly brewed into a beer, which was consumed both recreationally and for medicinal purposes.
 As the Medieval Era gave way to the Renaissance, licorice saw increased use in cakes and other sweets, most notably those of the Pontefract monastery in Yorkshire, England.

 Sweeter than Sugar

 By the 17th century, the modern style of licorice candy we know and love today began to emerge in Holland, and to this day Dutch youth are known to drop a piece of licorice root into a water bottle to sweeten the water.
 This is because licorice contains glycyrrhizin, a compound that is said to be 30-50 times sweeter than sugar.
 That’s what makes licorice candy so delicious!

 Other Uses for Licorice

-With its sweet flavor and medicinal properties, you might already think of licorice as a wonder plant, but It can do even more!
+With its sweet licorice flavor and medicinal properties, you might already think of licorice as a wonder plant, but It can do even more!
 Water treated with licorice extract was used to extinguish fires prior to our modern methods.
 Even the dregs of licorice root, left over once the other useful parts of the root have been removed, have been used to make boards that are fairly sturdy and often used for boxes.

 You probably weren’t aware that this classic treat had been enjoyed for thousands of years, due to its many properties.
 Its properties have been revered by Buddhist monks and Greek philosophers, war heroes and, more recently, medical experts.
 From its roots in medicine to sweetening cakes to the black licorice candy we know today, the history of licorice and licorice candy is certainly a fascinating one.
 And now that you know the full story, go out and enjoy a piece of delicious licorice candy today!